aoijs/documentation/functions/usdreactioncount.md

----
-description: Returns amount of people that have given a reaction to a certain message
----

 # $reactionCount

 This function will return the amount of people who reacted with given emoji to given message in the given channel.